akononovicius/physRisk-content-repository/articles/2013/modelling-wealth-distribution-using-kinetic-exchange-models.md

 simple assumption is enough to reproduce the power law tail!
 This result suggests that agent heterogeneity is a very powerful and important tool.
-You can see the power-law distribution (note that the plot is log-log) in the HTML5 applet bellow.
+You can see the power-law distribution (note that the plot is log-log) in the HTML5 applet below.

 [html5-interactive
 url="/uploads/models/kinetic-models/hetero-saving-en.html"